AdobeDocs/workfront.en/help/classic/administration-and-setup/tips-tricks-and-troubleshooting/error-saving-field-multi-form-configuration.md

 ---
-title: Error saving custom field: "There is a slight problem.
-[That field] is used in a multi-form configuration ..."
+title: Error saving custom field
-description: Error saving custom field: "There is a slight problem.
-[That field] is used in a multi-form configuration ..."
+description: "Error saving custom field: 'There is a slight problem.
+[That field] is used in a multi-form configuration ...'"
 draft: Probably
 ---
 # Error saving custom field: "There is a slight problem.
 [That field] is used in a multi-form configuration ..."